mdekstrand/cs533-web/syllabus.md

 discretion.
 Each late day extends an assignment deadline by 24 hours with no penalty; late days are indivisible, so submitting an assignment 12 hours late requires an entire late day.
 You may use up to 3 late days on a single assignment.[^1]  When submitting an assignment using a late day, state with your submission the number of days you are using.
-I appreciate it if you notify me (via a Piazza private message) prior to the deadline that you are planning to submit late, but do not require you to do so.
+I appreciate it if you notify the TA and I (via a Piazza private message) prior to the deadline that you are planning to submit late, but do not require you to do so.

 [^1]: The purpose of this rule is so that we can discuss assignment solutions on Thursday after they are due.